TIDES-transit/TIDES/CONTRIBUTING.md

 Registered Contributor Group [GitHub Access](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization): Write

-### Stakeholders Group
+### Stakeholder Group

 Stakeholders will be informed about progress on TIDES and given the opportunity to review the specification as it is developed.
 They may provide comments on the specification by creating or responding to Issues in this repository.
 Stakeholders are not able to generate or comment on pull requests.
 To be included as a TIDES Stakeholder, join the TIDES Project Google Group.

 Stakeholder Group Membership: